 The district is rural in nature and covers approximately 384.9 square miles along the West Branch of the Susquehanna River the Pine Creek Valley.

-There are seven buildings in the Jersey Shore Area School District: one administration building, one grades 9-12 high school, one grades 6-8 middle school, and four K-5 elementary schools.
+There are seven buildings in the Jersey Shore Area School District: one administration building, one grades 9-12 high school, one grades 6-8 middle school, and three K-5 elementary schools.

 How did Jersey Shore get its name?